Makings of a Katana

 On backbone we made use of:

 Data Grid: ag-Grid

 More technologies have been listed on Stackshare.

-less than 1€ per month per customer organisation
+less than 1€ per month per customer organization

 with the help of

-integrating 3rd party services with fitting usage tiers
+integrating third party services with fitting usage tiers; and

 Our product is built on independently tiered and priced services and applications which vary from free to up to 200€ per month.